 There is no fee to obtain a permit for the park and pool.
 Please follow this link for the park and pool fees.

 Note: Proof of Colonie School Tax payments does not entitle you to a resident card.

 RENTAL FACILITIES AT TOWN PARKS , CROSSINGS AND PRUYN HOUSE

 All rental arrangements for facilities at the Town Park and Crossings are made through the Parks and Recreation Department.
 Please follow the links below for information regarding rental facilities.

 Rental of the Pruyn House or the Buhrmaster Barn are made through the Pruyn House.

 A block party permit which allows for open containers at a special event must be approved by the Colonie Police Department.
 Block party applications are available in the Town Clerk's office and upon completion will be submitted to the Police Department for review.
 Please complete the application two weeks prior to the event.
 The application must include the time and date of the event, the street on which the party will occur with cross streets included.
 The name, address and telephone number of a responsible contact person must also be provided.
 There is no fee for a block party permit.

-The New York State Racing and Wagering Board determine the rules for the issuance of Bingo and Games of Chance, which include Raffle, Bell Jar and Casino Night Licenses.
+The New York State Racing and Wagering Board determines the rules for the issuance of Bingo and Games of Chance, which include Raffle, Bell Jar and Casino Night Licenses.
 Charitable organizations, which intend to raise money by holding Bingo Games, Games of Chance and in some cases, Raffles, must apply for an identification number issued through the Board.
 If the organization does not have an identification number or if an assigned identification number has not been used for a one-year period, the organization must contact the NYS Racing and Wagering Board.